Overview

 Summary / Lessons Learned / Additional Thoughts

-The study listed below used this site and focused on how annual prescribed burning affects understory species, primarily wiregrass.
+Many scientists have used this area for study.
+The one listed below focused on how annual prescribed burning affects understory species, primarily wiregrass.
+Other studies are available upon request.

 Fill, J.M., and R.M.
 Crandall.
 2024.
 High survival promotes bunchgrass persistence in old-growth savannas under different fire regimes.
 Ecosphere, DOI: 10.1002/ecs2.70092.